linan1109/linan1109.github.io/README.md

-This is the Personal Website of [Nan Li](https://linan1109.github.io/).
+This is the Personal Website of [Veronika Gambin](https://veronikagambin.github.io/).

 ### Credit
 This website is built with [VuePress](https://vuepress.vuejs.org/), a static site generator powered by Vue.js.